 There are a few different ways to become eligible for Medicare.
 You’ll need to be eligible for and enroll in original Medicare before you can sign up for Part C or Part D.

-You can enroll in Medicare when you either:
+You can enroll in Medicare when you meet one of these conditions:

-- have been receiving Social Security Disability Insurance (SSDI) for 24 months at any age
+- you’ve been receiving Social Security Disability Insurance (SSDI) for 24 months at any age

 If you’re eligible because you have a disability, you’ll automatically be enrolled in parts A and B after 24 months of SSDI payments.
 People who are eligible for Medicare through a diagnosis of ESRD or ALS don’t need to wait the 24 months.